asthapant/handbook/README.md

 ![KMAP](https://user-images.githubusercontent.com/58358546/79317814-c857c680-7f23-11ea-86d6-7271e9d3f0f1.jpg)
 From this it is clear that a half adder circuit can be easily constructed using one X-OR gate and one AND gate.
 If A and B are the input bits, then sum bit (S) is the X-OR of A and B and the carry bit (C) will be the AND of A and B.
 - **Full-Adder**
 Full Adder is an arithmetic circuit which adds three inputs and produces two outputs.
 The first two inputs are(say) A and B and the third input is an input carry(C-In).
-First, addition of inputs A abd B is done followed by adding with input carry.
+First, addition of inputs A and B is done followed by adding with input carry.

 Truth Table for Full Adder-